brianray/mm/README.markdown

 Marmir takes python data structures and turns them into spreadsheets.

-It is xlwt and google spreadsheets on steriods.
+It is xlwt and google spreadsheets on steroids.

 ## Marmir is written with love